 Finding New Pieces

-You have a few options to consider when fixing your cabinet drawers or slides.
+You have a few options to consider when fixing your kitchen cabinet drawers or slides.
 Search for similar styling or finish of drawer front pieces or go for something new and different to change up the style of your whole kitchen area.
-While with drawer fronts you'll be limited to varying finish or wood type, drawer slides offer more options.
+While with drawer fronts you’ll be limited to varying finish or wood type, drawer slides offer more options.
 If you desire soft-closing slides or side mount slides instead of bottom, you can choose different types of drawer slides to fit your needs.
-You can check out the same place you purchased your RTA cabinet set or look for a different wholesaler to get new hardware.
+Browse CS Hardware to match drawers and slides to your RTA cabinet set.

 Take apart the drawer parts that require fixing.
 If you’re replacing the drawer slides just remove the drawer first before unscrewing the slides.
 Remove the broken, cracked, or old slide carefully and discard it properly.
 Make sure to read or look up instructions for installing your new drawer slides or drawer front.
 If you end up replacing the other parts of your drawer, such as the bottom or side panels, take exact measurements to ensure a seamless fit.